ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

 Your configuration file `main.tf` can also be split into separate files for easier management.
 Terraform will use all configuration files it has access to when updating your AWS state.

-Terraform defaults to storing your state file locally.
-And if you're using Abbey Starter Kits, the default is to store the state file on the Abbey servers.
-Neither of these defaults is safe.
-Rather store your state file in a versioned online service specifically designed for secrets, like AWS S3 or Terraform Cloud.
-Read more about this [here](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
-You should also use GitHub secrets and Terraform variables instead of hard coding secrets into your configuration files.
+Abbey Starter Kits default to storing the state file on the Abbey servers.
+Rather store your state file in a secure location, as discussed [earlier](#advantages-and-disadvantages-of-terraform).

 ### What are the benefits of Abbey over using Terraform alone?